Photos

 William Franklin Merriman (1863-1934)

 md.
-Caroline R. Mathus
+Caroline Rebecca Matthews

 Robert owned 240 acres in Williams Township in 1874 (next to the farms of brothers George and Francis, along Wolf Creek).
 In 1894, he still owned 160 acres of the above farm, but it had all been sold by 1914.
 His house/residence was along the north side of Wolf Creek Road about halfway between intersecting streets (Kodiak Road and Prairie School Road).
 Current aerial photographs reveal a building site at the exact location.
 Robert apparently moved to the village of Williamsville shortly before his death.